haghard/mongo-query-streams/README.md

 We do support join between 2 collections and 2 different streaming library [RxScala](https://github.com/ReactiveX/RxScala.git) and [ScalazStream](https://github.com/scalaz/scalaz-stream) through single type `mongo.join.Join` which can by parametrized with `ProcessS` and `ObservableS`

 We have two methods for join collections: `joinByPk` and `join`.
-If you fine in output type from left stream only with key field you should use `joinByPk`.
+If you fine with output type from left stream only with key field you should use `joinByPk`.
 If you aren't, than use `join` for unlimited possibilities in output type.

 Here's a example of how you can do joinByPk between collections `LANGS` and `PROGRAMMERS` by `LANGS.index == PROGRAMMERS.lang` using `Scalaz Streams`